Highland Children's Forum has a new committee

 Donnie Macleod - Chair

 Donnie is the retired Head Teacher from Tain Royal Academy.
-Donnie had worked in Drummond School in the past and is familiar with the range of additional support needs of children and young people.
+Donnie had been Head teacher at Drummond School in the past and is familiar with the range of additional support needs of children and young people.
 Donnie has brought enthusiasm and energy as well as education and managment experience to his role as Chair.
 He lives on the Black Isle and is a father and grandfather.

 Heather Duncan - Vice Chair